 Yes, you can freeze shredded chicken vegetable soup.
 The soup will last approximately 6-8 months in the freezer without affecting the taste.
 There are a couple of options for storing the vegetable soup in the freezer.

 I like to use freezer bags and fill them ⅔ full of soup.
 Make sure to get all the air out of the bag.
 Lay the bag flat in the freezer until it is frozen.
 Then you can stand the freezer bag up to make more room in the freezer.

 Another option is to use an air-tight plastic or glass container.
-I think it freezes easier in a glass container over plastic because you can heat it right in that bowl.
+I think it freezes easier in a glass container than plastic because you can heat it right in that bowl.
 But, choose the method you prefer.

 To thaw the soup, set it on the counter or in the refrigerator until it is softened.
 Then you can heat it back up in a pot on the stove or microwave.